[ jump to synopses ]

 - Fiction & Creative Writing

-Everything in it will be written by and for the people of Mid-Wales.
+Everything in it is written by and for the people of Mid-Wales.

 Llanidloes based, the area covered in the first instance will be the valleys of the Hafren and the Wye, i.e. Montgomeryshire and Radnorshire as far south as Builth Wells.